Scientific Review

 Studies indicate that point-of-care blood ketone meters generally show excellent correlation with laboratory serum values, particularly for diagnosing metabolic states like diabetic ketoacidosis (DKA) or nutritional ketosis.
 They are highly sensitive and specific, meaning they are less likely to provide false positives compared to urine testing.

-For users of our calculator who demand precision, the blood ketone meter offers quantitative data (measured in mmol/L) rather than subjective color ranges.
+For users who demand precision, the blood ketone meter offers quantitative data (measured in mmol/L) rather than subjective color ranges.
 This allows for the tracking of subtle changes in metabolism caused by specific foods or exercise.

 However, users should be aware of potential interference.
 High doses of Vitamin C (ascorbic acid) can interfere with the electrochemical sensors in some meters, potentially causing falsely high or low readings depending on the device brand.